orsinium/blog/content/posts/go/safe-api.md

 As a side note, `ContinueOnError` is a bad name.
 If you look at the source code of `Parse`, it parses flags one-by-one and it returns an error (or panics, or exits, depending on how you configure it) as soon as it encounters an error with a flag.
 So, it's not "continue on error" but rather "return on error".

+There is a lot more to say about safe erro handling.
+If you want to dive deeper in the topic, take a look at my blog post fully dedicated to the topic: [In search of better error handling for Go](https://blog.orsinium.dev/posts/go/monads/).

 ## Maps

 Here is another code snippet with a bug: